Aircoookie/WLED/usermods/wizlights/readme.md

 - Interval (ms)
     - How frequently to update the WiZ lights, in milliseconds.
-    - Setting it too low may causse the ESP to become unresponsive.
+    - Setting it too low may cause the ESP to become unresponsive.
 - Send Delay (ms)
     - An optional millisecond delay after updating each WiZ light.
     - Can help smooth out effects when using a large number of WiZ lights